Have you had a lot of bad experiences when dating men? Do you find yourself asking why you attract such rotten boyfriends? I know I do!

 A relationship should be a team effort, even from the start.
 When you’re dating, be aware of the amount of effort each of you is putting in.
 Do you always have to contact him first?
 Is it down to you to plan every date?
 Are you paying for everything?
 If so, you need to walk away.

 This doesn’t just apply to finances and housework.
 It applies to emotions, too.
-Studies show that women are taking on most of the emotional labor in heterosexual relationships.
+Studies show that women take on most emotional labor in heterosexual relationships.
 They’re doing the ‘invisible’ work of planning events or activities, caring for others, and managing people’s expectations.
 They’re also putting in the effort to nurture and support their partners.
 In a healthy relationship, these tasks need to be divided equally.

 He shouldn’t be reaping all the benefits of your relationship.
 If he’s learning and growing a lot from being with you, that’s great.
 However, it needs to go both ways.